Lawley, Alabama

 Lawley is an unincorporated community in Bibb County, Alabama, United States.

 History

+Lawley is likely named for the family of Joseph Lawley, who moved to the area from Randolph County, North Carolina.

-The community has a post office, with postmasters appointed from 1955 to 2005.
+The community had a post office, with postmasters appointed from 1955 to 2005.

 Geography

 Lawley is located at 32.85957°N 86.95137°W and has an elevation of 423 ft.